 We were incorporated as a Swiss limited liability company (société à responsabilité limitée) on February 13, 2003 and transformed into a Swiss stock corporation (société anonyme) under the laws of Switzerland on August 25, 2003.
 Our principal executive offices are located at EPFL Innovation Park, Building B, 1015 Lausanne, Switzerland and our telephone number is +41 21 693 91 21.
-Our agent for service of process in the United States is .
 Our website is www.acimmune.com.
-Our website and the information contained therein or connected thereto are not incorporated into this
+Our website and the information contained therein or connected thereto are not incorporated into this prospectus or the registration statement of which it forms a part.